AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

 * Check-out
 * Search

-For search an integration hook is provided that lets you use the AEM search, a third party search or a combination thereof.
+For search, an integration hook is provided that lets you use the Adobe Experience Manager (AEM) search, a third-party search, or a combination thereof.

 ## eCommerce Engine Selection {#ecommerce-engine-selection}

-The eCommerce framework can be used with any eCommerce solution, the engine being used needs to be identified by AEM - even when using the AEM generic engine:
+The eCommerce framework can be used with any eCommerce solution, the engine being used must be identified by AEM - even when using the AEM generic engine:

 * eCommerce Engines are OSGi services supporting the `CommerceService` interface